Warwolt/warwolt.github.io/_posts/2023-07-09-creating-an-equilateral-triangle.md

 ### Constructive geometry and computer programs

-The equilateral triangle was constructed through a series of explicit instructions, that had the line segment $AB$ as a premise.
+The equilateral triangle was constructed through a series of explicit instructions that had the line segment $AB$ as a *premise*.
 Another way of viewing this is that the segment is a *parameter* of the construction, which we can view as a sort of procedure, that accepts a segment and produces a triangle:

 $$
 \text{Proposition1} : \text{Segment} \rightarrow \text{EquilateralTriangle}
 $$

 The way propositions in the *Elements* are built up by using earlier propositions has a parallel to how functions in computer programs are composed out of other functions.

 The construction in Proposition 1 can be expressed with this psuedocode: